Ice Tethered Profilers (ITP) Arctic Program

-The Ice Tethered Program is an ambitious program to employ sensors down through holes in the Arctic ice to measure the Arctic Ocean a few hundred meters below the ice.
-This area of the world is crucial to understanding climate change and previously was lacking for scientific data to understand what changes are taking place.
-Strategically located between the United States and Russia, the Arctic Ocean is an extremely important body of water to study and understand thoroughly.
+The Ice Tethered Profiler (ITP) Program is an ambitious endeavor that deploys sensors through holes in the Arctic ice to measure the ocean’s properties a few hundred meters below.
+This region is crucial for understanding climate change, yet it has historically suffered from a lack of scientific data needed to fully comprehend the changes occurring there.
+Indeed, strategically positioned between the United States and Russia, the Arctic Ocean represents an extremely important body of water that warrants thorough study and understanding.

 The ITP Program has the following funders and collaborators we would like to thank:

-Primary funding for the ITP project has been provided by the U.S. National Science Foundation (NSF) Office of Polar Programs (OPP).
+Primary funding for the Ice Tethered Profilers ITP project has been provided by the U.S. National Science Foundation (NSF) Office of Polar Programs (OPP).

-The latest positions of the D-2 Inc. ITP CTD’s are seen in the image on the right, T11, T14, T15.
-These sensors are along with the ITP profiler descending down through the Arctic Ocean daily to provide critical climate change data from an area of the world that was not accessible before.
+The image on the right shows the latest positions of the D-2 Inc. ITP CTD’s: T11, T14, and T15.
+These sensors, along with the ITP profiler, descend daily through the Arctic Ocean.
+In doing so, they provide critical climate change data from a previously inaccessible region of the world.

 “Analogous to the international Argo float program that is employing autonomous profiling floats to return real-time seawater property data from the temperate oceans, we are working together with fellow North American, European and Asian investigators to maintain a loose array of ITPs and other similar instruments throughout the ice-covered Arctic.
 We hope that the analysis of data from these instruments will lead to better understanding of the Arctic Ocean’s response and role in global climate change.” – Source: https://www2.whoi.edu/site/itp/